marcherdiego/github-tools-plugin/README.md

 Plugin: https://plugins.jetbrains.com/plugin/13366-github-tools

 ## Github Login
-To use this plugin's basic features you should authenticate with Github using a Github personal access token
+To use this plugin's basic features you should authenticate with Github using a Github Personal Access Token and your organization's name.

-To get one simply go to your `Settings` -> `Developer settings` -> `Personal access tokens` -> `Generate new token`
+To get your Personal Access Token simply go to your `Settings` -> `Developer settings` -> `Personal access tokens` -> `Generate new token`

 Check the following permissions needed to read and list repos